Noncommutative Coordinate Picture of the Quantum Phase Space: Introduction

 The (K\"ahlerian) geometrical picture of quantum mechanics has a slow development.
-Only after a major part of the century we have a more comprehensive picture of it available, given in Ref.\cite{CMP}.
+Only after a major part of the last century we have a more comprehensive picture of it available, given in Ref.\cite{CMP}.
 The paper also gives the extremely important result of an isomorphic description of the observable algebra as an algebra of the so-called K\"ahlerian functions on the projective Hilbert space which generates Hamiltonian flows preserving the K\"ahler structure of the manifold, therefore also the metric.
 The metric is the one of a constant holomorphic sectional curvature fixed by the Planck constant $\hbar$.
 Therefore, quantum noncommutativity can be seen as a curvature.
 A quantum observable as an operator on the Hilbert space can be matched to the set of complex values of the corresponding K\"ahlerian function of all the points.
-We will present below all those features based on the explicit coordinates to make them more easily appreciated even by the readers less accustomed to the use of this kind of an abstract mathematics. {\em We will use the isomorphic algebraic structure to look at the differential geometric structure for the observable algebra, in terms of the noncommutative coordinates, matching to those of the Hilbert or the projective Hilbert space.
-That is like defining the notions of noncommutative geometry from the physics of quantum mechanics.}
+We will present below all those features in terms of explicit coordinates to make them more easily appreciated even by the readers less accustomed to the use of more abstract mathematics. {\em We will use the isomorphic algebraic structure to look at the differential geometric structure for the observable algebra, in terms of the noncommutative coordinates, matching to those of the Hilbert or the projective Hilbert space.
+That is like defining the notions of noncommutative geometry from the physics of quantum mechanics.} The work formulates the idea that the noncommutative geometry of the observable algebra for quantum mechanics can be seen as an alternative, noncommutative coordinate, picture of quantum phase space, at least so long as the symplectic geometry is concerned.